timescale/docs/timescaledb/quick-start/golang.md

 ## Connect to database [](new-database)

 Locate your TimescaleDB credentials in order to compose a connection string for PGX to use in order to connect to your TimescaleDB instance.

-You’ll need the following credentials:
+You'll need the following credentials:
 * password
 * username
 * host URL
 * port number
 * database name

 Next, compose your connection string variable, as a [libpq connection string][libpq-docs], using the following format:

 ```go
 connStr := "postgres://username:password@host:port/dbname"
 ```

-If you’re using a hosted version of TimescaleDB, or generally require an SSL connection, use this version instead:
+If you're using a hosted version of TimescaleDB, or generally require an SSL connection, use this version instead:

 ```go